RakhithJK/Mailu-Mailu-wiki/Maintenance-Guide.md

 =========================

 First check upstream for changes in the ``docker-compose.yml`` or in the ``freeposte.env`` files.
-Update these files, then simply pull the latest images and recreate the containers :
+Also, check ``CHANGELOG.md`` for changes that you might not want to include.
+Update the required configuration files, then simply pull the latest images and recreate the containers :

 ```
 docker-compose pull